 If you are a barbecue enthusiast, you probably love that smoky char taste.
 Adding smoke to your meals and using a smoker would seem like a natural next step if you haven’t already gotten your hands on a smoker.
 However, you shouldn’t just throw a chunk of untreated wood in that charcoal or smoker accessory and go.
 Pairing wood with the meal you are trying to create is as important as the seasonings you choose.
 Follow this easy smoking wood pairing guide to find your perfect smoke pairing.

 Types of Wood and What to Pair Them With

 Follow this guide for pairing food with smoking woods as an easy way to decide what to make for dinner.
 Remember that you do not need to soak your wood chunks or chips for the most part, however, you may consider adding flavored liquid to the water pan for flavored steam.

 Soaking your wood chips leads to steam instead of smoke.
 And, while you don’t need to soak your wood chips, soaking can be used to your advantage in certain situations.
-Here are the advantages and disadvantages of soaking wood chips.

 |Wood||Hardness||Flavor Profile||What to Smoke||Water Pan or Soak|